-The Code of Practice 2022 provides that the adult is not required to answer any questions, and must be informed of that fact before the interview starts.
+The Code of Practice (April 2014) provides that the adult is not required to answer any questions, and must be informed of that fact before the interview starts.
 They can choose to answer any question, but it is important they do not feel compelled to answer any question they prefer not to.
-The use of independent advocacy and/or the presence of other support people during an interview are some options the planning process might consider.

 The adult must be assisted to participate as fully as possible.
 This may require planning on behalf of the council officer (communication aids, location of interview, and personnel involved).
 The purpose of this support is to aid the adult to contribute while protecting the adult's rights.

 The adult may wish another person to be present at the interview, for example, a family member, paid carer, or independent advocate.
 Section 8 of the 2007 Act allows a council officer, and any person accompanying the officer to interview the adult in private.
 A decision about whether the interview will be undertaken in private will based on how best to achieve the objectives of the investigation.